faisalalvi-multidots/gutenberg_commenting/README.md

 ## Solution

 We have done research with the client and identify their specific need.
 Based on that we came with a solution where we will provide comments and markups with a native Gutenberg editor in WordPress Platform.
 Here, every user will provide comments and markup on any Gutenberg block.
-Below are the steps to take early advantage of this feature and we welcome the community people to contribute as well.
+Below are the steps to take early advantage of this feature, and we welcome the community people to contribute as well.

 ## How to Use